 Today I start my third annual 52-Week Challenge with a bunch of crazed photographers across the land and the world.
 August 1 was the start date, so I went out with my camera that day three days ago and armed with my 52-week list of themes, I started shooting.
 I happened upon these peaches at Yoder’s Produce Market in Sarasota, and wouldn’t you know, this lovely group of peaches posed oh-so-nicely for me for the theme “Group Portraits.”
 A stretch you say?
 Well, I kinda think that’s what the challenge is all about!

-This is the Fifth 52-Week Photo Challenge, a fun project undertaken by fellow shooters that runs Aug.
-1, 2016 to July 31, 2017.
+This is the Sixth 52-Week Photo Challenge, a fun project undertaken by fellow shooters that runs Aug.
+1, 2017 to July 31, 2018.
 Each week I post a photograph take that week, following a random list of weekly themes listed in the Weekly Themes tab.
 It’s an ambitious project, but just the kind of creative challenge I like.
 So come on along and see my year in pictures.
 And check out my fellow shooters, too, all of whom are listed in the right column.